RasmusLynge/TEST_assignment_2/README.md

 http://butunclebob.com/files/downloads/Bowling%20Game%20Kata.ppt

-## Investigation of tools
+### Investigation of tools
-*JUnit 5
+##JUnit 5
-Investigate JUnit 5 (Jupiter).
+*Investigate JUnit 5 (Jupiter).
 Explain the following, and how they are useful.*
 • **@Tag**
-Tags are used to organize and group tests.
-Fx. @Tag("integration") or @Tag("unit")
+Tags are used to organize and group tests. eg. @Tag("integration") or @Tag("unit")
 • **@Disabled**
 This is used to disable tests.
-If fx. requirements change temporarily?
+If eg. requirements change temporarily?
 • **@RepeatedTest**
 Repeats a test. same way as parametherizedTest but with the same data.
 • **@BeforeEach, @AfterEach**
-Does something before/after each test.
+Does something before/after each test. eg. setting up an object to use for the tests.
 • **@BeforeAll, @AfterAll**
-Does something before/after all tests
+Does something before/after all tests. eg. setting up an enviroment, connecting to a server og db?
 • **@DisplayName**
-Changes the displa name
+Changes the display name to get a better overview when running all tests.
 • **@Nested**
 Another great way to organize tests.
 With nested you can group your tests together.
 • **assumeFalse, assumeTrue**
+Assumptions can be used to only continue the test under certain conditions. eg. only run a test on a certain operation system.

 ## Mocking frameworks
-Investigate mocking frameworks for your preferred language.
+*Investigate mocking frameworks for your preferred language.
 Choose at least two frameworks, and answer the questions.
-(One could be Mockito, which we saw in class.)
+(One could be Mockito, which we saw in class.)*
 • What are their similarities?
 • What are their differences?
 • Which one would you prefer, if any, and why?